ShepherdJerred-homework/seminar-presentation/PITCHME.md

 Note:

 * OpenGL is both a specification and a graphics API
-* The specification is defined by the Khronos Group
+* The specification is defined by the Khronos Grou
 * The API is implemented by the hardware manufacturer

 ---